ivangeevo/bwt-hc-tweaks/## CHANGELOG.md

 ## v???(dev)
++ Fixed missing translations for text in Mod Menu

 ## v1.4.3
 + Changed all configuration options in the mod to use the custom config library added by BTWR: Shared Library.
 This fixes the bug from last version that crashed the game without any warnings of the missing library that created the configurations